 - Your database will grow.
 Over time, your WordPress database will get larger as you log the contents of all of the emails sent from your website.

 To avoid any disk space issues, you can restrict the size of your email log.
 If you decrease the Log Retention Period, older email logs will be deleted automatically.

 Now let’s take a closer look at the log file inside your WordPress dashboard.

-Now you’ve set up WordPress email logs, every email sent using the
+Now that you’ve set up WordPress email logs, every email sent using the

 wp_mail() function will be logged.
 You don’t need to use a separate WordPress plugin for this, which is great because you can avoid any plugin conflicts that may affect your email deliverability.

 If your email provider supports all of the statuses we talked about, it’s also reporting the status of every email: Sent, Failed, and (if supported) Delivered.

 When we installed the plugin, the Setup Wizard generated a test email, so that’ll be in your log already.
 You can generate additional test emails in the Tools menu if you want to.